patiram/oracle/Installation of Oracle Client 32 bit and 64 bit on Mac OS X 10.9 and 10.10.md

 Istallation of python library for Oracle Client of Oracle v11.2.0.4g

-* Check the python architecture used:
+* Check the python architecture used by Mac OS:
 ```
 python -c 'import struct;print( 8 * struct.calcsize("P"))'